CrusaderX/changes/README.md

       fail-fast: false
     steps:
       - run: |
-          echo ${{ matrix.services }} was changed! # will output auth and pizza becase changes were made there
+          echo ${{ matrix.services }} was changed!
 ```

+More examples of how to use and configure the action (including tests for various use cases) can be found in the tests folder of the repository.